 Summertime!
 Kids & Volunteers

-A week of Bible-based learning and fun at
+A week-end of Bible-based learning and fun in Millville.

-In Millville, Vacation Bible School (VBS) is Sun, Aug 6 through Thurs, Aug 10, 5:45pm ‘till 8pm.
-Enjoy Bible stories, games, crafts, snacks, and music, as we "become hands-on inventors and experience God--the ultimate Maker--in new and wildly creative ways!"
+Vacation Bible School (VBS) invites you to enjoy Bible stories, games, crafts, snacks, and music, as we "become hands-on inventors and experience God--the ultimate Maker--in new and wildly creative ways!"
 The program is free to participants.

 To register, please leave a message at (856) 691-1589

 To volunteer, please contact our VBS coordinator, Joanne Gallagher